CHANGING A WHEEL

 Vehicles equipped with a jack and wheelbrace

 If necessary, remove the wheel trim.

-Place the jack 2 horizontally.
-The jack head must be lined up with the sill closest to the wheel concerned and indicated by the arrow 3.
+Place the jack 3 horizontally; the jack head must be lined up with the sill closest to the wheel concerned, as shown by an arrow 1.

-Turn it a few times to lift the wheel off the ground.
+Turn the wheelbrace until the wheel lifts off the ground.

 Switch on the hazard warning lights.